leighklotz/llamafiles/README.md

 Using https://github.com/Mozilla-Ocho/llamafile and https://github.com/jart models and scripts.

-This repository provides an LLM Help CLI for Linux and Mac systems to provide help, summarization, coding assistance, system information queries, image renaming, etc. Similar to https://justine.lol/oneliners/
+This repository provides an LLM Help CLI for Linux and Mac systems to provide help, summarization, coding assistance, system information queries, image renaming, etc. Similar to https://justine.lol/oneliners/ and other resources.

 ## Brief Usage examples
 Below are brief examples to show you what these tools do.